 ATM

-You can find ATMs in major cities, but they can be scarce in remote areas.
+You can find ATMs in big cities, but they can be hard to find in rural locations.
 It is advisable to inform your bank about your travel plans to avoid card blocking.

 Fees